dedis/popstellar/be1-go/docs/README.md

 create/return a `message.Error` and intermediate methods should propagate it up by wrapping it until it reaches a point where `Socket.SendError` is invoked.

-The backend is able to persist any data on disk and maintains in-memory data structures for storing messages.
-To make use of this functionality set the `HUB_DB` environment variable to point to an initialized sqlite database when you launch the server.
-Package `db/sqlite/cli` implements a CLI to initialize such db.
-See the README in `be1-go/README.md` for instructions.

 ##### Message definitions

 All messages are defined in the `message` package.
 Please note that the JSON-RPC